ChasarooniZ/More-Dynamic-Token-Rings/.github/ISSUE_TEMPLATE/submit-a-new-ring.md

 ---

-Ideally attach a copy of your ring's sprite sheet, you can [Follow the guide here](https://github.com/ChasarooniZ/More-Dynamic-Token-Rings?tab=readme-ov-file#creating-new-rings).
+Ideally attach a copy of your Ring's Ring and background if you have it, you can [Follow the guide here](https://github.com/ChasarooniZ/More-Dynamic-Token-Rings?tab=readme-ov-file#creating-new-rings) for how to format it (2/3rds rule, pink for parts that color etc.).

 _just realized it saves as webp and github won't let you directly attach it..._